 3. Oily Roots

-Who knew one of the effects stress has on your hair can be the complete opposite, and leave you with oily roots?
+Who knew one of the effects stress has on your hair can do the complete opposite, too, and leave you with oily roots?
 If you notice your hair becoming limp and greasy faster than normal, you may want to see if you’ve been extra stressed lately.
 Stress can make your body produce more androgen, which can increase your scalp’s oil production.

 If you’re dealing with this, shampoo your hair every other day and use Nexxus Between Wash Smooth & Clean Dry Shampoo Foam.
 We love using this dry shampoo because it instantly refreshes hair and removes excess oil to help your strands appear more voluminous.